 Elephant Skin Stone can be a rather difficult rock to acquire.
-If you are lucky enough to stumble across some, due inspect it closely for authenticity.
-For the sake of assuring the stones, you seek to purchase is safe for vivarium use, I’d highly recommend going with a source that is selling Dolomite specifically marketed for aquarium use.
+If you are lucky enough to stumble across some, due inspect them closely for authenticity.
+For the sake of assuring the stones, you seek to purchase are safe for vivarium use, I’d highly recommend going with a source that is selling Dolomite specifically marketed for aquarium use.
 This will guarantee the product bought is authentic and 100% safe for tank mates.
 Click the image below to find out more about the current price and other relative info:

 Elephant Skin Stone Recommendations

 Here are a few more useful tips when working with Elephant Skin Stone for the first time.
 Inspect the rocks to see what type of Dolostone has been acquired.
 Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
-Before placing Dolomite Rocks in any type of vivarium, always soak the stone and do a visual assessment to assure there are no pest or toxic minerals contained within the rock.
+Before placing Dolomite Rocks in any type of vivarium, always soak the stone and do a visual assessment to assure there are no pests or toxic minerals contained within the rock.
 As usual, clean the rocks to remove access dust or loose particles from the surface.

 Cleaning Elephant Skin Stone